pdinklag/pm/README.md

 Meters are activated in the order of their position in the template parameter pack, and deactivated in reverse order.
 For the `MemoryTimePhase`, this means that time measurement begins last and stops first.
 It has been implemented this way to minimize measuring any overhead.

-Meters can be used standalone, it is not necessary to attach them to a phase for them to work.

 #### Stopwatch

 The stopwatch is pretty much just that: it measures the timestamp at the beginning of the measurement and at the end.
 It uses the system's highest resolution clock, which typically delivers nanosecond precision.